Code4Dopamine/Pix2Pix-PracticalML/README.md

 Co-Author: Marcelo Padovani

 ### Goal of the project:
-To explore and try out practical usages of Pix2Pix ML approach on dancing that could be used by dancers or choreographers to create and visualize new movements and choreographies.
+To explore and try out practical usages of Pix2Pix Machine Learning approach on dancing that could be used by dancers or choreographers to create and visualize new movements and choreographies.

 Here's a demo of the final result: